DerekCresswell/GameDesign11/4 Platformer/2 Animation.md

 Now we can begin the animation.\
 At the top of Unity click on "Window", then scroll down to "Animation" and in the sub menu that pops out click "Animation".
 Place this window wherever.\
 You will see that it is telling us we need to create an "Animation Clip".
-Go ahead an press create.
+Go ahead and press create.
 You should place this in a new folder called "Animations".
 Name the animation "PlayerIdle".

 Now when you go into the animation folder you will see two items have been created.